You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 - Received an Award of Distinguished Technical Communication (highest award) and Award of Merit from the Society for Technical Communications in 1996, for Practical Unix and Internet Security (2nd edition).

-- Named to the the State University of New York's Alumni Honor Roll in 1995.
+- Named to the State University of New York's Alumni Honor Roll in 1995.

 Professional Activities